 BSUH NHS Trust has new rainbow lanyards and pins for all staff to wear.
-This is part of our commitment to positive signifiers to promote inclusion and raise the standards of understanding about minority sexual orientations (e.g. lesbian, gay, bisexual, pansexual, asexual), gender identities (e.g. trans, gender non conforming, non-binary) and bodily variations (intersex).
-It has taken three years for us to get this in place.
+This is part of our commitment to positive signifiers to raise the standards of understanding about minority sexual orientations (lesbian, gay, bisexual) and transgender identity.

 History of rainbow signifiers at NHS Trusts

 In 2015 Central and South West NHS Foundation Trust became the first NHS Trust to roll out rainbow lanyards and pin badges.
-Based on a study and report initiated and conducted by Alison Devlin, the Equality Lead at the Trust, which showed that patients were worried about how they would be treated because of their minority gender and sexual identity, she moved to introduce voluntary NHS rainbow lanyards and pins.
+Based on a study and report initiated and conducted by Alison Devlin, the Equality Lead at the Trust, which showed that patients were worried about how they would be treated because of their sexual orientation and trans identity.
+She moved to introduce voluntary NHS rainbow lanyards and pins.
 At the time, Alison Devlin said “This report really highlighted the importance of creating a more open environment and a better experience for LGBT patients.
 As a result of the findings we rolled out LGBT awareness training sessions for inpatient staff which, together with the lanyard scheme, has helped to encourage openness on the wards and transform the patient experience.
 They give a powerful message to people at a time when they might be feeling at their most vulnerable.”

 Since then numerous other Trusts have introduced rainbow lanyards and pins, the most high profile being the Rainbow NHS Badge Project run by Dr Mike Farquar at Evelina London.
 Dr Farquar is developing information packs and resources that can be used by other Trusts to roll out their own NHS rainbow pin badges.